Strömgren sphere: The model

 In Strömgren's model, the sphere now named Strömgren's sphere is made almost exclusively of free protons and electrons.
 A very small amount of hydrogen atoms appear at a density that increases nearly exponentially toward the surface.
 Outside the sphere, radiation of the atoms' frequencies cools the gas strongly, so that it appears as a thin region in which the radiation emitted by the star is strongly absorbed by the atoms which lose their energy by radiation in all directions.
 Thus a Strömgren system appears as a bright star surrounded by a less-emitting and difficult to observe globe.

 Strömgren did not know Einstein's theory of optical coherence.
 The density of excited hydrogen is low, but the paths may be long, so that the hypothesis of a super-radiance and other effects observed using lasers must be tested.
 A supposed super-radiant Strömgren's shell emits space-coherent, time-incoherent beams in the direction for which the path in excited hydrogen is maximal, that is, tangential to the sphere.

 In Strömgren's explanations, the shell absorbs only the resonant lines of hydrogen, so that the available energy is low.
 Assuming that the star is a supernova, the radiance of the light it emits corresponds (by Planck's law) to a temperature of several hundreds of kelvins, so that several frequencies may combine to produce the resonance frequencies of hydrogen atoms.
 Thus, almost all light emitted by the star is absorbed, and almost all energy radiated by the star amplifies the tangent, super-radiant rays.

-The Necklace Nebula is a beautiful Strömgren's sphere.
+The Necklace Nebula is a Strömgren sphere.
 It shows a dotted circle which gives its name.

 In supernova remnant 1987A, the Strömgren shell is strangulated into an hourglass whose limbs are like three pearl necklaces.

 Both Strömgren's original model and the one modified by McCullough do not take into account the effects of dust, clumpiness, detailed radiative transfer, or dynamical effects.